 Activate your Official Student email: Activate your email at google.maricopa.edu; make a note of your password in a secure place.

 Submit your High School GPA, ACT Scores, or GED Scores: Submit this information (where applicable) prior to orientation.
 These scores may be used to advise and place you in appropriate courses.

 - Ordering GED transcripts (after 2014)

-- Information on requesting ACT scores can be found online at www.act.org or THIS LINK
+- Information on requesting ACT scores can be found online at www.act.org

 Final Transcripts: Final transcripts are not required in order to register for or attend orientation.
 Submit an official high school transcript or GED transcript once finalized.
 Request an official transcript (with your graduation or GED completion date) be mailed from your high school or GED-granting institution to SMCC Enrollment Services as early as possible.